Personal Care Agreements and Their Importance to Medicaid Eligibility

 Managing finances, handling transportation, shopping, preparing meals, using telephone and other communication devices, managing medications, housework, and

-Care agreements formally establish a business relationship between the care recipient (employer) and caregiver (employee).
+Care agreements formally establish a business relationship between the care recipient (employer/family member) and caregiver (employee).
 Based on the Agreement’s written terms and conditions, the caregiver receives pay for providing care services.
 Care agreements serve multiple purposes.
 The Agreement documents an honest working relationship by clearly establishing expectations between the employer and employee regarding pay and work.

 Both the caregiver and care recipient must sign The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
 More caregiver contracts.
 Some states require notarization to be Medicaid compliant.

-The most common personal care agreements are between aging parent and adult children.
+The most common personal care agreements are between an aging parent and adult children.
 However, these contracts are also created for grandchildren caring for grandparents, nieces, and nephews caring for aunts and uncles and siblings caring for siblings.
 While this type of contract is generally between two The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
 More members, the caregiver does not have to be related to the care recipient.
 Rather, the care recipient could be a close friend or a private caregiver.

 Personal care agreements between spouses as a “spend down” method for excess assets are not effective.
 The reason why is because Medicare is a federally funded health insurance program for